ZelynaFarrell/TabIt/README.md

 # <p align="center"><b>TabIt: Your Ultimate Music Companion</b></p>

-#### <p align="center">Welcome to TabIt, a sophisticated Music Recognition App that seamlessly integrates Guitar Tablature, all built using SwiftUI.</p>
+#### <p align="center">Welcome to TabIt, a sophisticated Music Recognition App that seamlessly integrates Guitar Tablature.
+Explore a world of musical possibilities as TabIt empowers you to identify songs instantly and access detailed guitar tablature.
+Whether you're a beginner or an experienced musician, TabIt's user-friendly interface and robust features make it the perfect companion for your musical journey, all built using SwiftUI.</p>

 <br>